Retail sale of wearing apparel, except footwear accounts for majority of establishments

 p = 1,2,...18 regions (geographic domains)

-Xcpj = value of the jthestablishment in the certainty employment strata in TE of 20 and over in an industry domain within each region
+Xcpj = value of the jthestablishment in the non-certainty employment strata in TE of 20 and over for an industry domain in each region

 j = 1,2,3,..., mcp establishments